brandonrobertz/autoscrape-py/README.md

             type has its own list, so a form with one input, one checkbox, and one option select, will all be at index 0.)
 The final command, sepearated by another colon, describes what to do with the input.
+                Multiple inputs are separated by a comma, so you can interact with multiple inputs before submitting the form.

             To illustrate this, the above command does the following:
                 - the first input checkbox is checked (uncheck is False)
                 - the first input box gets filled with the string "first"
                 - the second select input gets the "France" option chosen

         --next-match "next page"
             A string to match a "next" button with, after searching a form.